Stephen Fry: Personal life

 Fry married comedian Elliott Spencer in January 2015 in Dereham, Norfolk.
 Fry lives in West Bilney in Norfolk.
 He became friends with King Charles III while Charles was Prince of Wales, through his work with The Prince's Trust.
 He attended the then-Prince's wedding to Camilla Parker Bowles in 2005.
 He is also a friend of Rowan Atkinson and was best man at Atkinson's wedding to Sunetra Sastry at the Russian Tea Room in New York City.
-He was a friend of John Mills.
+He was a friend of Sir John Mills.
 His best friend is Hugh Laurie, whom he met while both were at Cambridge and with whom he has collaborated many times over the years.
 He was best man at Laurie's wedding and is godfather to all three of his children.

+Fry started using cocaine in his twenties, and continued until 2001.
+He wrote about his drug use in the memoir More Fool Me (2014).

 A fan of cricket, Fry has stated that he is related to former England cricketer C. B. Fry, and was interviewed for the Ashes Fever DVD, reporting on England's victory over Australia in the 2005 Ashes series.
 Regarding football, he is a supporter of Norwich City FC, and is a regular visitor to their home ground at Carrow Road.
 He has been described as "deeply dippy for all things digital" and claims to have bought the third Macintosh computer sold in the UK (his friend Douglas Adams bought the first two).
 He jokes that he has never encountered a smartphone that he has not purchased.
-He counts Wikipedia among his favourite websites "because I like to find out that I died, and that I'm currently in a ballet in China, and all the other very accurate and important things that Wikipedia brings us all".
+He counts Wikipedia among his favourite websites.